nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 API tests
 ---------

-API tests for basic CRUD operations for ports, networks, policies, and rules were added in:
+API tests for basic CRUD operations for ports, networks, policies, and rules are in:

 * neutron.tests.api.test_qos